Frequently Asked Questions

 What kinds of jobs will be offered to me after the completion of training?

 After you graduate from TransTech and obtain your class A CDL, there are a number of possible career options available to you.
 You can work as a driver for a major trucking company, a small haul carrier, and or even the government.
 Trucking positions are available in nearly every industry imaginable.
 However, almost every short-haul or local position requires that you have at least one year of over-the-road driving experience.
 Once you have completed a year’s worth of long-haul driving, most companies will be able to hire you for short-haul and even local driving positions.
-Many students attend through our company sponsored training with Swift Transportation and work for them for one year, then choose to either sign on as a company driver or owner-operator or to leave the company for another position.
+Many students attend through our company sponsored training with Swift Transportation and Schneider National – and work for them for one year, then choose to either sign on as a company driver or owner-operator or to leave the company for another position.

 Do trucking companies have a Rider Program?

 Trucking companies realize that their drivers have family and friends that they will miss while they’re out on the road.
 Most companies allow their drivers to have a rider come with them at certain times, and some carriers even allow pets in the truck too.
 However, every company has its own rules and restrictions, such as the age of the rider, how long he or she can be with the driver, and whether or not the driver must purchase additional insurance for the rider.
-Generally, most carriers do not allow more than one rider in the truck at a time.
-If having your family on the road with you is important, you should find a carrier with a very liberal rider policy.
+Generally, most carriers do not allow more than one passenger in the truck at a time.
+If having your family on the road with you is essential, you should find a carrier with a very liberal rider policy.

 How long can I expect to be away from home?

 Many trucking companies have policies regarding home time, such as promising drivers that they will be home 2 out of 3 weekends a month or giving them “personal days” that they can use on special dates like family birthdays or doctor’s appointments.
 It is important to remember, however, that even local drivers sometimes work 10-hour days.
-Trucking is a career that will take you away from your home and your family for some period of time, so be prepared to make that sacrifice if you choose to become a truck driver.
+Trucking is a career that will take you away from your home and your family for some period, so be prepared to make that sacrifice if you choose to become a truck driver.

 Will I be based from my hometown?

-Because there are thousands of trucking companies all over the country, you should never have to move in order to find a trucking job.
+Because there are thousands of trucking companies all over the country, you should never have to move to find a trucking job.
 However, every company has a geographic hiring area that they recruit drivers from because it is closest to the company’s headquarters and customers.
 You must live in a company’s hiring area to be able to drive for that company.

 Every company is different: some carriers will allow you to take your truck home with you on your days off, while others specify that you must leave it at a company drop-yard or in a secure, public area.
 Most truckers live within 2 to 3 hours of their company drop-yards.
-You will be based out of your home area and your dispatcher will route you according to where you live or where you park your truck.
+You will be based out of your home area, and your dispatcher will route you according to where you live or where you park your truck.
 You will always be routed back to this same area for your home time as well.

 Will I have to pay for fuel or maintenance on the truck I drive?